theodore-norvell/cogent/README.md

 When the machine is at rest.
 We have the following invariants:

-* ROOT The root state is always active.
+* ROOT: The root state is always active.
-* OR0 For any OR state, including the root state, if the OR state is active, then the current child of the OR state is also active.
+* OR0: For any OR state, including the root state, if the OR state is active, then the current child of the OR state is also active.
-* OR1 When an OR state is active, none of its children except its current child are active.
+* OR1: When an OR state is active, none of its children except its current child are active.
-* OR2 When an OR state is not active, none of its children are active.
+* OR2: When an OR state is not active, none of its children are active.
-* AND0 For any AND state, if it is active, all of its children will be active.
+* AND0: For any AND state, if it is active, all of its children will be active.
-* AND1 For any AND state, if it is not active, none of its children will be active.
+* AND1: For any AND state, if it is not active, none of its children will be active.

 Invariants OR0 and AND0 could be untrue when the machine is not at rest .
 Consider this example